National Response Scenario Number One: Medical response

 Thousands will require decontamination and treatment.
 Due to a high number of casualties, the level of care may be significantly lower than normally expected.
 When overwhelmed with victims who need care, decisions must be made based on the fact that the sooner the onset of the symptoms, the higher the dose received and the less likely the victim is to survive even with medical intervention.
 This method of triage ensures that resources are best utilized in a way that will make maximum impact.

 For a nuclear detonation, the most effective lifesaving activities will be those that address the evacuation or sheltering-in-place of potential victims in the immediate fallout path, the effective communication of instructions to the affected population, and the efficient decontamination of the evacuated population.
 The Department of Health and Human Services would issue such warnings and helping to determine potential hazards using not only loud speakers, but Twitter, Facebook, telephone and television messages.
 Under the DHHS there are 10,000 volunteers known as DMAT disaster medical assistance teams made up of doctors, EMTS, nurses and emergency room personnel that would be federalized and deployed within 24 hours.

-The Center for Disease Control (CDC) would monitor the spread of possible infections and diseases arising after the explosion.
+The Centers for Disease Control (CDC) would monitor the spread of possible infections and diseases arising after the explosion.
 In doing so, they would help to contain the spread of infectious disease in what would be massive casualties from victims with now weakened immune systems and working hand in hand with the DHHS would help to bring in stock piles of medical supplies located around the country.
 DHHS would also rely upon the Interagency Modeling and Atmospheric Assessment Center to help determine how weather will affect the fallout from the radiation.